Tone woods for electric guitars

 Ash

-Botanical name Fraxinus is grown all over the world and there is a significant international trade in its timber.
-It has many species.
-Ash is light weight and has a pale, uniform colour with usually straight grain.
-Sometimes it can have wavy or curly swirls.
-It is a popular tone wood used all around the world.
+Ash is a popular tone wood used by guitar brands and custom builders all around the world.
 Like basswood, it is tonally well-balanced and is dominant in the mid-range making it a good choice for heavier music styles.
 It can be quite twangy in Telecaster and Stratocaster guitars with single coil pickups.
-Due to its density and consistency it is particularly ideal for bass guitars.
+Due to its density and consistency, it is particularly ideal for bass guitars.

 Tonal properties: Twangy and sweet with scooped mids